Gold and the Woman

 Gold and the Woman is a 1916 American silent drama film directed by James Vincent and starring Theda Bara.
-The film is now considered to be lost.
+It is considered a lost film.

 Plot

-Dugald Chandos, an early English settler in America, tries to buy a thousand acres of land known as "The Valley of Shadow", from Chief Duskara, of the Wiconicoes.
+Dugald Chandos, an early English settler in America, tries to buy a thousand acres of land known as "The Valley of Shadow" from Chief Duskara of the Wiconicoes.
 Duskara refuses to sell the land and hides the land grant in a tree.
 Chandos and his son murder Duskara and then forge the chief's name to a deed transferring the property to the family.
 The dying wife of Duskara utters a curse against the Chandos family and its descendants, hoping to inflict blindness on them.
-Generations later, teenager Hester Gray is the descendant of Dugauld, and the heir to "The Valley of Shadow".
+Generations later, teenager Hester Gray is the descendant of Dugauld and the heir to "The Valley of Shadow".
 Lee Duskara, a Harvard student, is the great-great-grandson of the Native American chief.
 Hester and Lee fall in love.
 Lee asks Colonel Ernest Dent, Hester's guardian, for permission to marry her.
 Dent, who was a friend of Hester's father, has become involved with Juliet Cordova, a Mexican adventuress who is serving as his secretary.
-Juliet holds much influence over Dent and he consults her on even the most trivial of matters.
+Juliet holds much influence over Dent, and he consults her on even the most trivial of matters.
 When Juliet learns that Lee plans to marry Hester, she seeks to prevent the marriage.
-Appearing innocent, she compromises Lee causing Hester to reject him.
-Juliet covets the lucrativeness of the coal mines now on "The Valley of Shadow" and convinces Dent to marry Hester, while continuing their affair.
+Appearing innocent, she compromises Lee, causing Hester to reject him.
+Juliet covets the lucrativeness of the coal mines now on "The Valley of Shadow" and convinces Dent to marry Hester while continuing their affair.
 She lives with them after they are married, posing as Dent's secretary.
 Hester is stricken with blindness.
 At Juliet's persuasion, Dent tries to have Hester deed away her title to "The Valley of Shadow".
 Hester discovers Dent's affair when groping her way through his study and happening upon Juliet and Dent, asleep, embracing in a chair.
 She flees the house to commit suicide.
 Lee Duskara, who has established his title to "The Valley of Shadow", prevents her from carrying out her purpose.
-Dent dies, a victim of his own self-indulgence.
+Dent dies, a victim of his self-indulgence.
 Lee again declares his love for Hester and is this time accepted.